CrunchyData/pg_featureserv/hugo/content/usage/api.md

 ## Request methods

-Currently the service provides only Read-Only access to resources.
+Currently the service supports the following HTTP methods:

-The only HTTP method supported is `GET`.
+* `POST`: on specific collection, creates a new feature
+* `PUT`: on specific feature, replace the feature
+* `PATCH`: on specific feature, update partially the feature
+* `DELETE`: on specific feature, deelte the feature

+Other Rest paths only support `GET` HTTP method.

 ## Response formats